JanneMattila/azure-virtual-wan-with-secured-virtual-hub-demo/README.md

 #### Spoke001

-- All traffic is routed to firewall
+- All traffic is routed to firewall using routing intent
 - Internet access via firewall
   - `github.com`
   - `bing.com`